Bhogi

 On Bhogi, people discard old and derelict things and concentrate on new things causing change or transformation.
 At dawn, people light bonfires with logs of wood, other solid-fuels, and wooden furniture at home that are no longer useful.
 This marks the end of the year's accounts and the beginning of new accounts on the first day of the harvest on the following day.
-Like other festivals, Pongal and Lohri, Bhogi is also dedicated to Lord Indra Kaappu Kattu, an tradition of tying leaves of Azadirachta indica, Senna auriculata, Aerva lanata in the roofs of houses and residential areas is practiced in Kongu Nadu.
+Lord Indra is worshipped during the Pongal festival for the blessing of rains.